paul-caron/mqueue/README.md

 Besides that, the queue is simple and easy to operate.
 Push things in, pop things out, check if empty prior poping things out.
 Pushing and poping will lock and unlock a named semaphore (POSIX, semaphore.h) to enable only one process at a time for modifications on the queue.

+The type of messages (T) can be integers, chars, or structs of a fixed size.

 ## Initialization
 ```
 MQueue<T,N> mq{"/mqshmem"};